lucatume/di52/README.md

 ## Upgrading from version 2 to version 3

 The main change introduced by version `3.0.0` of the library is dropping compatibility with PHP 5.2 to require a minimum version of PHP 5.6.
-The library is tested up to PHP 8.0.
+The library is tested up to PHP 8.1.

-If you're using version 2 of DI52 in your project, then there should be nothing you need to do.
+If you're using version 2 of DI52 in your project, then there _should_ be nothing you need to do.
 The new, namespaced, classes of version 3 are aliased to their version 2 correspondent, e.g. `tad_DI52_Container` is aliased to `lucatume\di52\Container` and `tad_DI52_ServiceProvider` is aliased to `lucatume\di52\ServiceProvider`.

-I suggest an update for **a performance gain**, though, to use the new, namespaced, class names in place of the PHP 5.2 compatible ones:
+I suggest an update for **a small performance gain**, though, to use the new, namespaced, class names in place of the PHP 5.2 compatible ones:

 * replace uses of `tad_DI52_Container` with `lucatume\di52\Container`